nextcloud/integration_swp/README.md

 ## OIDC token handling

-During login the access_token and refresh token are passed by the user_oidc app to the integration_phoenix app through a dispatched event. integration_phoenix will request a fresh token and regularly refresh it with the refresh token that was initially provided by the OpenID Connect login.
+During login the access_token and refresh token are passed by the user_oidc app to the integration_swp app through a dispatched event. integration_swp will request a fresh token and regularly refresh it with the refresh token that was initially provided by the OpenID Connect login.

 ## Configuration:

 Configure OX API endpoint:

-	occ config:app:set integration_phoenix ox-baseurl --value="https://my.ox.instance"
+	occ config:app:set integration_swp ox-baseurl --value="https://my.ox.instance"

 Setting a webmail url:

-	occ config:app:set integration_phoenix webmail-url --value="https://my.ox.instance/webmail"
+	occ config:app:set integration_swp webmail-url --value="https://my.ox.instance/webmail"

 Set the main content style to square corners and remove the margins:

-	occ config:app:set integration_phoenix square-corners --value="1"
+	occ config:app:set integration_swp square-corners --value="1"

 ## Local testing

-Even without using Phoenix Login, this app can be tested by manually providing a valid OIDC ID token through app config:
+Even without using SWP Login, this app can be tested by manually providing a valid OIDC ID token through app config:

-	occ config:app:set integration_phoenix ox-usertoken --value="$OIDC_ID_TOKEN"
+	occ config:app:set integration_swp ox-usertoken --value="$OIDC_ID_TOKEN"